-If Kentucky drivers, passengers, motorcyclists, bicycle riders and pedestrians are under the impression that the state roads are getting more dangerous, there is good reason for that.
+If Kentucky drivers, passengers, motorcyclists, bicycle riders, and pedestrians are under the impression that the state roads are getting more dangerous, there is good reason for that.
 Drivers are increasingly flouting the law and common sense and behaving in reckless ways.
 This is putting everyone at risk.
 Across the nation, accidents have been on the rise.

 Regulatory agencies, legislators and law enforcement are actively seeking solutions to the problem.
 Still, when heading out, it is critical to be aware of the potential dangers to try and remain safe.
-After an accident, it is also wise to know what options are available and to have experienced help.
+After a car accident, it is also wise to know what options are available and to have experienced help.

 Kentucky in the top 10 for most irresponsible drivers in the United States